 “It’s really reminded me how much I used to enjoy Latin.
 Working out a translation is so satisfying!
 It’s amazing how words written down 2000 years ago are suddenly brought to life and feel so modern.”
 Reading Group Member

-We’ve been meeting for over a year and are always keen to welcome new people – please get in touch with our co-ordinator John Delamore at email@example.com if you are interested.
+We are always keen to welcome new people – please get in touch with our co-ordinator John Delamore at firstname.lastname@example.org if you are interested.